 - Get creative with colourful post-it notes on a whiteboard - move goals from ‘aims’ to ‘achievements’ columns when you reach them

 - Create a certain number blank profiles for clients you want to book - each time you book a new client, illustrate the outline to represent your new client!

 Okay, that last one was kinda silly but I still like the idea ;)

 Basically, tracking your process has two distinct advantages.
 It acts as a visual reminder for you to keep motivated and stay on track to achieving your goals.
 Plus, it acts as a reminder of how much you have achieved when you start to reach your goals!

 I really hope this guide was helpful for you to think about setting business goals.

-I’d love to hear what your goals are for your business in 2017 and how you hope to achieve them!
+I’d love to hear what your goals are for your business this year and how you hope to achieve them!
 Let me know in the comments and we can have a chat about it :)